Best practices for Azure Cache for Redis

 Set an expiration value on your keys.
-This will remove keys proactively instead of waiting until there is memory pressure.
+An expiration will remove keys proactively instead of waiting until there's memory pressure.
 When eviction does kick in because of memory pressure, it can cause additional load on your server.
-For more information, see the documentation for the Expire and ExpireAt commands.
+For more information, see the documentation for the EXPIRE and EXPIREAT commands.

 Client library specific guidance

 - StackExchange.Redis (.NET)